GUIDELINES FOR BIDS

 Responsibilities of the OC Chair

 The OC Chair is responsible for the non-scientific aspects of organizing the ECAI (rooms, exhibit space, visual aids, tea, coffee, meals, receptions, banquets, transportation, accommodation, excursions, entertainment, etc.), information about and publicity for ECAI (printing and distribution of call for papers and pre-programs, etc.) and the ECAI budget (including finding sponsors and subsidies).
-The OCC will carry out these responsiblities in close collaboration with the ECCAI Board and the Program Committee Chair (PC Chair, or PCC).
+The OCC will carry out these responsiblities in close collaboration with the EurAI Board and the Program Committee Chair (PC Chair, or PCC).

 We give some details of some of these responsibilities: